 “The very idea that we don’t collect all this unpaid council tax is a slap in the face for those that do”

 Over the past year alone, internal council tax debt collectors have managed to recover millions of pounds, including poll tax debt, dating back to the 1990’s.
+Debt Collection Liverpool has been a major support mechanism for the city over the years.

 On a national scale, non payment of council tax rose by 20% across the country last year, the highest level in over 10 years.